 On December 19, 2017, the New York City Council approved Local Law 32, shaping the next three cycles of the New York City Energy Conservation Code.
 New requirements could drive energy savings of 30 percent or more in new construction by 2026, while transitioning the code toward a performance-based model.

-To be clear: The City Council has not enacted a new energy code.
-Instead, it has created parameters for the Department of Buildings (DOB) in developing future energy codes, which still must be submitted to the Council for approval.
+To be clear: The City Council did not enact a new energy code.
+Instead, it created parameters for the Department of Buildings (DOB) in developing future energy codes, which still must be submitted to the Council for approval.

 Why is this legislation so important, then?
 Because once a new construction code has worked its way through DOB’s consensus process, the City Council typically passes it with only modest changes.
 Historically, deference tends to be even greater with energy codes—the Council enacted the last DOB-proposed update without any modifications.

 New York State has been developing a voluntary “stretch” energy code, NYStretch, and will soon start on its next code cycle.
 Today’s law requires DOB to match the future versions of these stretch codes in 2019 and 2022.
 If the stretch codes are not finalized for any reason, DOB must propose a new energy code that averages 20 percent energy savings over today’s code.While 20 percent may seem a big jump, right now it looks like the next version of ASHRAE will take care of the first 8 percent.

 But NYStretch is well on its way, informed by a 25-member advisory team, extensive modeling and public comment.
 Overseen by NYSERDA, the state has nearly finalized the first stretch code based on the current energy code.
 It’s now turning to a future version based on the next code cycle, which would feed into DOB’s 2019 code update.
 The stretch codes include both prescriptive and performance-based paths, and, so far, the average savings over the current commercial code are coming in at 9 to 13 percent.Savings are weighted averages across building types, with some types saving more and others less.

 With this approach, larger buildings would be able to meet the energy code by designing to a performance target.
 All they would need to show, through modeling, is how much energy the building will use in a year.
 If designed energy use is less than the specified target, then the building would meet the energy code.